mini-kep/parser-rosstat-kep/doc/index.rst

 Steps involved in the parsing pipeline are the following:

 - **manually** (*FIXME*):

   - download zip/rar file for a specified month
-  - unpack archive to local folder
+  - unpack this zip/rar file to a local folder

 - **word2csv**: convert several MS Word files to single interim CSV file
 - **csv2df**: parse interim CSV file to obtain processed CSV files.
 There are three processed CSV files at annual, quarterly and monthly frequencies.